exire-ai/backend-old/README.md

-# Exire Backend
+# Exire Original Backend

 Simple Express REST API for MongoDB Atlas with Stripe, APNs Notifications, and more.
+This was deprecated shortly after building to rebuild much cleaner.

 ## Running